dmmagdal/BERT_Database/README.md

 ### Annoy Implementation

 The subfolder called 'annoy_db/' contains an implementation of the BERT database using the ANNOY (Approximate Nearest Neighbors Oh Yeah) library from Spotify for fast vector similarity search.

-----To add once completed----
 While this implementation still has a bit more to go in terms of development and flushing out the features of the database, annoy is supposed to be efficient (in speed and memory usage) compared to the base implementation in the root directory of this repository.
 The specific version of annoy used can be found in the requirements.txt file in the `annoy_db/` folder.

 To test the core database functions, navigate to the `annoy_db/` folder and build the docker image before running it.